Stories &

 So how is mutual aid different from traditional forms of charity?

-“Charity assume that we know how to fix it and we are going to tell you how to fix it,” explained Karen.
+“Charity assumes that we know how to fix it and we are going to tell you how to fix it,” explained Karen.
 “Mutual aid recognizes that you know your own needs best.
 It asks ‘what do you need.’”

-Participants described mutual as people supporting one another without hierarchy or conditions.
-Support shaped by listening rather than assumptions.
+Participants described mutual aid as people supporting one another without hierarchy or conditions.
+Support is shaped by listening rather than assumptions.
 A response to real needs, not eligibility requirements.
 Mutual aid, another participant noted, feels different because “everyone’s truly working together.
 You’re looking for the catch, what’s the catch, right?”

 There isn’t one.
 Instead, mutual aid begins with a shared understanding that everyone has something to give and something to receive.